 Step 2: Brainstorm ALL your topic ideas and potential blog posts into one document.

-If you need a little more structure to your brainstorming, the NCBN highly recommends NCBN-Member Melissa Culbertson’s Content Brew class (affiliate link).
-Self-paced, do it as you can, this course is great for putting pen to paper or, er, letters on the screen.
+If you need more structure to your brainstorming, the NCBN highly recommends NCBN-Member Melissa Culbertson’s Content Brew class (affiliate link).
+Self-paced, do it as you can.
+This course is great for putting pen to paper or, er, letters on the screen.

 Step 3: Determine how often you can blog and what kind of content you can create.

-Do not commit yourself to blog every day when it isn’t necessary or something you can actually do.
+Do not commit yourself to blogging every day when it isn’t necessary or something you can do.
 Select a sustainable model for yourself.
 Pick the right days, too.
-(Saturdays may be great for your industry or they may not be, but pick a schedule that makes sense.)
+(Saturdays may be great for your industry, or they may not be, but pick a schedule that makes sense.)

-Then decide what types of content you want to create, and vary the media.
-Can you write long essays; can you interview people; are you going to post video; do you have behind-the-scenes photos you can share?
+Then decide what types of content you want to create and vary the media.
+Can you write long essays; can you interview people; will you post videos; do you have behind-the-scenes photos you can share?
 Think about the type of content you can create in addition to the blog topics you can cover.

 Step 4: Select an actual calendar.